 By MICK ROBERTS ©

-WELL over six feet tall and solidly built, Andrew Lysaght was an imposing and colourful Illawarra pioneer.
+WELL over six feet tall and solidly built, Andrew Lysaght was an imposing and influential Illawarra pioneer.

-The pioneering publican hosted the inn, on the present southern corner of Lysaght Street and the Prince’s Highway, for 13 years before becoming a local magistrate in 1870.
+The pioneering publican hosted the inn, on the present southern corner of Lysaght Street and the Prince’s Highway, for 13 years before becoming a Wollongong magistrate in 1870.

 Senior Sergeant Sheriden brought charges against Lysaght for influencing the outcome of a court case and slandering his name in August 1876.

 The local police had a confrontation with a group of coal miners resulting in allegations they had used undue force and cruelty.

 Lysaght was said to have sided with the miners, criticising the police and some of his fellow magistrates, although the police were eventually cleared of all the accusations.